 Bravery shown by you has sent message about India's strength: PM to soldiers in Ladakh

 The prime minister asserted that the weak cannot initiate or bring peace.
-"Bravery is a pre-requisite for peace," he told the defense and central armed police force personnel at Nimu near Leh.
+"Bravery is a pre-requisite for peace," he told the defence and central armed police force personnel at Nimu near Leh.

-Modi remembered the personnel killed in the Galwan Valley clash, saying those who were martyred belong to all parts of India and epitomize our land's ethos of bravery.
-"The extraordinary courage shown by the brave sons of the country is the epitome of valor," he said.
+Modi remembered the personnel killed in the Galwan Valley clash, saying those who were martyred belong to all parts of India and epitomise our land's ethos of bravery.
+"The extraordinary courage shown by the brave sons of the country is the epitome of valour," he said.

 He said the "courage shown by you and your friends has sent a message to the world about India'' strength.
 "India's resolve for 'atmanirbhar Bharat' (self-reliant India) becomes stronger because of you and your strong resolve."
 Modi told the personnel that "our ability, capability and the pledge for the security of the country is as tall as the Himalayas".